Call with questions (850)773-1900 or (888) 335-8530

 Q: Where are you located?

-A: We are 2.8 miles north of Highway 20 off of Highway 77.
-Turn right on to Rolling Pines Road (there is a small dentist’s office on the corner).
+A: We are 2.7 miles north of Highway 20 off of Highway 77.
+Turn right on to Rolling Pines Road .
 We are 2.5 miles down on the right hand side.
 The address is 2273 Rolling Pines Rd, Chipley, FL 32428.
 YOUR GPS WILL LIE TO YOU!!
 Don't take any other road from 77 except Rolling Pines Road.

 Q: Can we bring several children under 18 years old?

 A: Yes.
 There is a limit of 2 children under 8 years at a time.
-Also, if you are bringing someone else's child, please print, have the child's parent or guardian fill out, and bring our waiver.
+Also, if you are bringing someone else's child, please print the waiver, have the child's parent or guardian fill out, and bring our waiver.
 The youngest riders we take are 4 years old.

 Q: Do I have to wear a helmet?